Do you ever feel like you are in a repetitive cycle with some people? Always trying to prove yourself but inevitably coming up short?

 Jesus’ Shrewd Response

-Why didn’t Jesus try ONE MORE TIME to get them to see the truth of the matter?
+Why didn’t Jesus try ONE MORE TIME to get them to recognize the truth of the matter?
 Wasn’t it worth another go at being understood?

 According to Jesus, no.